 Should you register with your embassy or consulate while traveling?
-In this article, we’ll show you how to register with your embassy or consulate while you’re abroad.
+In this article, we’ll show you how to register with many of the world’s embassies or consulates while you’re abroad.

 It means your government knows you’re there and can more easily help you if you get in trouble and need help.